foxy7studios/Mii-Modd/README.md

         if this did not help go to my youtube channel https://www.youtube.com/@IdiotYT514 !

-                  (WARNING!!! when you get a new version delete the old version that you have)
+                  (WARNING!!! when you get a new version delete the old version that you have) (2nd warning!!! if you don't have the bookmarks menu then press on your keyboard: Ctrl+Shift+B)